kha8777/Ygodg/README.md

 the first target///
 difference giữa///
 your trục xuất quái thú///
- they = chúng
+ they = chúng ///
-if the
+if the///
-khác quái thú
+Warrior hoặc quái thú Spellcaster-Type khác quái thú was một
-was một
 The current controller